 What I’m suggesting is to get your list and budget together beforehand.
 I am a couponer and sometimes I have to hit Trader Joe’s, Publix and Sam’s Club, before my shopping is complete.
 Just be mindful of the fact that just because something is on sale doesn’t mean you need it.
 I have one two many jars of Nutella because of the Publix BOGO sales.
 Le sigh.

 Make your list with your budget in mind and when you get to the store stick to the plan!

 Do you have any tips for eating healthy and meal prepping on a budget?
 Please leave a comment below.

 Let me start by saying I’m still fairly new to meal prepping.
 I’m not a fitness nut, by any means, but I made a goal to make healthier food choices this year.
-Through meal prep, I’ve kept myself from running to Burger King or Wendy’s or whichever fast food joint has the shortest line during my lunch break.
+Through meal prep, I’ve kept myself from running to Burger King or whichever fast food joint has the shortest line.
 Don’t get me wrong, I do quite enjoy grabbing a burger with a Frosty to dip my fries in, but the benefits of meal prep are keeping me consistent.
 By taking a few hours out on Sunday or Monday:

 I’ve been drinking more water and my skin thanks me for it.